Universal's Endless Summer Resort

 Universal's Endless Summer Resort - Surfside Inn and Suites and Dockside Inn and Suites are a pair of hotels located in Universal Orlando in Orlando, Florida forming a single resort.
 The resorts are built on the former site of Wet 'n Wild Orlando, which had closed in 2016.
 The hotels were built as value-level hotels for Universal Orlando.

-The resort has two themes, with the Surfside hotel being themed to a surfing lifestyle and the Dockside hotel being themed to a costal retreat.
+The resort has two themes, with the Surfside hotel being themed to a surfing lifestyle and the Dockside hotel being themed to a coastal retreat.
 Surfside Inn and Suites opened first on June 27, 2019, and Dockside Inn and Suites opened on December 15, 2020 following a delay due to the COVID-19 pandemic.

 History

 After the permanent closure of Wet 'n Wild Orlando in 2016 due to focus on Volcano Bay, demolition for the property began in early 2017.
 On November 6, 2017, renderings for new unnamed hotel resorts were announced by Universal Orlando.
 Naming for the two hotels were revealed on April 5, 2018 as Universal's Endless Summer Resort, both designated as value hotels.
 Surfside Inn and Suites, which was built directly on the old Wet 'n Wild water park, was planned to open in summer of 2019 while Dockside Inn and Suites was expected to open in 2020.

 By early 2019, Surfside Inn and Suites was preparing for opening while Dockside Inn and Suites was still under construction.
 On March 20, 2019, the grand opening for Surfside Inn and Suites was planned for June 27, 2019.
 The Surfside hotel officially opened on June 27, 2019.
 On November 12, 2019, the Dockside hotel was expected to open on March 17, 2020; this was delayed due to the COVID-19 pandemic.
 The Surfside hotel closed due to the pandemic as well, but had reopened in June 2020.
 Dockside Inn and Suites officially opened on December 15, 2020.